FAIR BOOK

 President's Message

-It's 2025 and WE ARE BACK and Proud to Present this year's 167th Markdale Fall Fair "Celebrating the Bounty of Grey County".
-A Huge Thank you to our Senior Ambassador - Trinity Bechan, Junior Ambassador - Sierra Campbell, my fellow board members, Ag Society Members, and the local community for your continued and unwavering support.
+A Huge Thank you to our Senior Ambassador - Brooke Thompson, Junior Ambassador – Kayden Den Haan, my fellow board members, Ag Society Members, Volunteers, and the local community for your continued and unwavering support.

 The Society received a lot of positive feedback on last year's Fall Fair.
 Building on that success, we again are planning some special events leading up to the Fair and on Fair day to celebrate agriculture in Grey County and beyond.